 This is a problem that primarily affects women.
 This is to do with the inflammation of the walls of the bladder.
 Generally speaking, the primary symptoms of cystitis are:

 - Burning and pain while urinating

-The amount of urine is minimal, which forces the sufferer to visit the bathroom much more frequently.
+The amount of urine is minimal, and, consequently, the sufferer has to visit the bathroom much more frequently.

 Swelling of the bladder

-One of the primary reasons that it is always recommended to consume enough liquids is that it aids the important function of cleaning the kidneys, which can really only be performed via nothing more and nothing less than the regular expulsion via urine of the water that we drink, and with it the residues that the body no longer needs and that, furthermore, can even cause a whole host of other problems.
+One of the primary reasons you should consume enough liquids is that this aids the cleansing of the kidneys.
+This can really only be performed with the regular expulsion of urine that results from our liquid intake.
+By doing this, we get rid of the residues that the body no longer needs and that can cause a whole host of other problems.

 As we have already mentioned, holding your pee can cause many adverse effects such as: